 Not only is construction one of the most dangerous fields to work in, it is one in which mistakes can easily prove fatal—if not immediately, then years down the road.
 For instance, multitudes of people may be injured if a construction defect exists in a residential or commercial property, from homes to condos or other large residential rental buildings.
 Even in an event in which injury does not occur, a construction defect can result in decreased property value or, worse, forced evacuation.

-If you or someone you love has been affected by a construction defect, reach out to our Florida lawyers at Schlesinger Law Offices, P.A. for help.
+If you or someone you love has been affected by a construction defect, reach out to our Florida construction accident lawyers at Schlesinger Law Offices, P.A. for help.
 The law grants you the right to seek compensation for damages you have incurred due to another’s negligence, and we have the experience necessary to represent you in and out of court.
 Our goal is to help you move forward and obtain the financial support you need as quickly as possible.

 What Is a Construction Defect?